wekesa931/Questioner/README.md

 # Questioner Application
-Ths is an application that sources questions from different users over a given subject and meetups are organised to answer them.
-The Admin user creates a meetup for a specific subject and the users, once logged in, pose their questions and comments on the subject of discussion.
+This is an application that sources questions from different users over a given subject and meetups are organised to answer them.
+The Admin user creates a meetup for a specific subject and the users, once logged in, post their questions and comments on the subject of discussion.

 ## Functionality of the application
 This repository contains the static user interface templates for the application.
 They include: